 - Preheat oven to 375 degrees F. Line a light or medium-colored heavy-weight baking sheet with parchment paper or a silicone baking mat.

 - Beat together butter and sugar with an electric mixer on medium-high speed until light and fluffy, about 2 to 3 minutes.
-Beat in egg yolks and vanilla extract.
+Beat in egg yolk and vanilla extract.
 Add flour and salt and mix until incorporated and dough comes together in a ball.

 - Form dough into 1-inch balls and arrange on prepared baking sheet.
 Flatten balls slightly with your thumb or the back of a small spoon, leaving an indentation in the center.